monch1962/minimise-docker-golang-image-size/README.md

 Hmm...
 Our 2Mb executable, wrapped in a container image, turns into 816Mb in size.
 What the...?

 Can we do any better?

+## Alpine container

+Alpine is a distribution that's designed to let us produce small container images.
+It contains an absolute minimal set of functionality out of the box, so we're going to have to add the tools we want to that image in order to build our helloworld executable.